Anthony Scott (footballer)

-Anthony Scott (born 28 February 1995) is a professional Australian rules footballer who last played for the in the Australian Football League (AFL).
+Anthony Scott (born 28 February 1995) is a former professional Australian rules footballer who played for the in the Australian Football League (AFL).
 He was recruited by through the 2021 Pre-season supplemental selection period.

 Early football

 Scott played for Old Trinity in the Victorian Amateur Football Association, after being undrafted in his draft year in 2013.
 He won the league's rising star award after a stellar 2014 season.
 After spending time with Richmond in the VFL, he began to gain interest from the and in 2018.
 He went to Footscray in the VFL in 2019, and was named vice-captain in 2020, although the season was cancelled due to the impact of the COVID-19 pandemic.